'For the good folk of Prestwood and beyond'

 (recorded on Zoom during lockdown April 2020)

-Here's a new piece - Lockdown Lilt, written by Colin to express some of the emotions of going through this time of lockdown.
+Here's a piece - Lockdown Lilt, written by Colin to express some of the emotions of going through the time of lockdown.
 Thanks to Peter and Linda Cross (mandolin, uke and video edit).

 Philippa has arranged and recorded a beautiful tune called Splendid Isolation written by Irish fiddler, Brendon McGlinchey (1941-2020).
 Going into lockdown this seemed an aptly named tune.